socle-commun/example-codex-project/README.md

 Everything is lightweight and ready to expand once the agent wakes up.

+## Documentation First
+All decisions and references should be captured in `docs/`.
+Keep the documents short, readable and update them as the code evolves.
+Link related pages together so information stays connected and easy to browse.

 ## Template Structure
 This repository only provides a skeleton.
 See [TEMPLATE.md](TEMPLATE.md) for folder descriptions and usage instructions.